ChurchApps/ChurchAppsSupport/lessons/peaceoutsetup.md

 ## Connect Lessons.Church to the B1 app

-1. In a seprate google chrome browser tab Register or login to your [Lessons.Church](https://lessons.church/login) account.
+1. In a separate Google Chrome browser tab, register or login to your Lessons.Church account.
+[Lessons.Church](https://lessons.church/login) account.

 2. ![Screen Shot 2022-02-07 at 6 49 38 AM](https://user-images.githubusercontent.com/65249159/152793813-d8cc1d74-9171-4f4a-b686-5f511cb8eabf.png)
    If you have not already, you will need to register your church.